Royce Lewis Player Props: Twins vs. Guardians

 - Lewis hit .300 with four doubles, two home runs and a walk.

-- Lewis had a hit in nine of 12 games last season, with multiple hits in three of those games.
+- Lewis got a hit in 75.0% of his 12 games last season, with more than one hit in 25.0% of those contests.

-- Registering a plate appearance in 12 games a season ago, he hit two long balls.

-- Lewis drove in a run in two of 12 games last season, with multiple RBIs once.

-- He crossed home plate safely in three of 12 games last year (25.0%), including scoring multiple runs twice.
+- In three of 12 games last year (25.0%), he crossed home plate safely, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.